Medieval (about 476AD-1600’s)

 ANECDOTAL AND HISTORICAL BELIEFS DURING THE TIME OF THE BLACK PLAGUE

-In some ways, unscientific or anecdotal ideas held their place as common beliefs during the centuries that the Plague had influence in Europe.
-One mainstay idea was the theory of Miasma, which was used by the people to find a reason for why all this was happened, and why they were suffering.
-Miasma was viewed as a type of air that could infect a person with any number of diseases and plights caused by divine providence or other-worldly powers (Slack 433).
-Viewing miasma as a result of godly intervention plays into the polarizing nature of religion at the time, where some chose to forgo the burdens of past tradition religious beliefs in the face of the fleeting nature of plague life while others became extremely pious, seeking refuge in Christianity as a means of salvation.
-At the time, it also served as an explanation for why some towns saw a greater impact from plague compared to others; the plague was god’s punishment for sins committed by the town/city folk.
+In some ways, unscientific or anecdotal ideas were common beliefs during the centuries that the Plague influenced Europe.
+One central idea was the theory of Miasma, which the people used to find out why all this was happening and why they were suffering.
+Miasma was seen as an air that could infect a person with diseases and plights caused by divine providence or otherworldly powers (Slack 433).
+Viewing Miasma as a result of godly intervention plays into the polarizing nature of religion at the time.
+Some chose to forgo the burdens of traditional religious beliefs in the face of the fleeting nature of plague life.
+In contrast, others became extremely pious, seeking refuge in Christianity as a means of salvation.
+At the time, it also tried to explain why some towns saw a more significant impact from the Plague than others; the Plague was god’s punishment for sins committed by the town/city folk.

-Of course, the transmission of the plague was due to plague-carrying fleas who would jump from person to person or animal to person and vice-versa.
-However, some ideas pertaining to miasma did lend themselves to model the transmission of the plague via some sort of host.
-For example, it was common knowledge that miasma could be transported by sick persons from place to place, not only on the sick persons themselves but also their belongings and people and objects around them (Slack, 435).
-In this way, notions of avoiding sick persons (quarantine) as well as attempts to curb the spread of plague via travel restrictions or other spatial restrictions were adopted and employed.
-While Miasma was not a real occurrence, it did somewhat model the dynamics of the actual transmission of the plague.
-Miasma wouldn’t largely be disproven until the foundation of Germ Theory, largely attributed to the work of French scientist Louise Pasteur in the mid-19th century (Louis Pasteur, 601).
+Of course, the transmission of the Plague was due to plague-carrying fleas who would jump from person to person or animal to person and vice-versa.
+However, some ideas about Miasma did lend themselves to modeling the transmission of the Plague via some hosts.
+For example, it was common knowledge that Miasma could be transported by sick persons from place to place, not only on the sick persons but also on their belongings and people and objects around them (Slack, 435).
+In this way, notions of avoiding sick persons (quarantine) and attempts to curb the spread of the Plague via travel or other spatial restrictions were adopted and employed.
+While Miasma was not a real occurrence, it did somewhat model the dynamics of the actual transmission of the Plague.
+Miasma would not largely be disproven until the foundation of Germ Theory, largely attributed to the work of French scientist Louise Pasteur in the mid-19th century (Louis Pasteur, 601).

-While some improvements in medical practice and knowledge did occur during the time of the Black Plague, regimens to prevent plague and other pestilences that took influence from pre-plague practices largely stayed the same for the next few centuries.
-For example, the practice of bloodletting, or the practice of cutting a patient to allow blood with bad “humours” or disease to be released from the patient continued into the Victorian era.
-This is in spite of the fact that this practice ultimately weakened the patient, making them more susceptible to the disease they were inflicted with and other diseases due to blood loss (Fabbri, 248).
+While some improvements in medical practice and knowledge did occur during the Black Plague, regimens to prevent plague and other pestilences that took influence from pre-plague practices largely stayed the same for the next few centuries.
+For example, bloodletting, the practice of cutting a patient to allow blood with bad “humour” or disease to be released from the patient, continued into the Victorian era.
+However, this practice ultimately weakened the patients, making them more susceptible to the disease they were battling due to blood loss (Fabbri, 248).

-Increasing the ventilation of an area was also thought to reduce the spread of plague since at the time the plague was thought to be spread via miasma.
-Practices such as creating outdoor fires and using incense were also employed (Fabbri, 249).
-These practices were ultimately ineffective since the plague was spread by fleas.
-Other means include religious practices.
+Increasing an area’s ventilation was also thought to reduce the spread of the plague since it was believed to spread via miasma.
+Creating outdoor fires and using incense were also employed (Fabbri, 249), but they were ineffective since fleas spread the plague.
+Other means included religious practices.
 Joshua Mark states in his article Medieval Cures for the Black Death that “Religious cures were the most common and, besides the public flagellation mentioned above, took the form of purchasing religious amulets and charms, prayer, fasting, attending mass, persecuting those persons thought responsible, and participating in religious processions” (Medieval Cures for the Black Death, 2020).

-Ultimately, some of these practices were done away with over time, such as the public flagellation after the pope decried its usage and the purchasing of religious artifacts during the reformation of the Catholic Church.
-Some practices such as bloodletting continued for a long duration after the plague first appeared.
-However, previously discussed methods such as quarantines and medical isolation did come to prominence and were widely used and are still used today to curb the spread of disease.
+Ultimately, some of these practices went away over time, such as the public flagellation after the pope decried its usage and the purchasing of religious artifacts during the reformation of the Catholic Church.
+Some practices, such as bloodletting, continued long after the plague first appeared.
+However, previously discussed methods such as quarantines and medical isolation did come to prominence and were widely used to curb the spread of disease.

 Chapter Questions